eliyaballout/Maze_Game/partB/README.md

 ### Changing the **generating** algorithm:
 You will change this `mazeGeneratingAlgorithm` parameter, and for now do not touch the others.<br>
-There are three algorithms you can go with:
+There are 3 algorithms you can go with:
 ```
 1. EmptyMazeGenerator
 2. SimpleMazeGenerator